euan-forrester/photo-recommender/README.md

 Then create an IAM user within that account.
 This user will need to have various permissions to create different kinds of infrastructure.

 Copy the file `terraform/aws_credentials.example` to `terraform/aws_credentials` and copy the new user's AWS key and secret key into the new file you just created.

-`aws-iam-authenticator` (used by `kubectl`) requires that you either pass in AWS credentials via environment variables, or else have your credentials in `~/.aws/credentials`.
-So if you wish, you can copy the contents of the file above into there as well.
-Or you could consider adding them there as a named profile.
-See https://github.com/kubernetes-sigs/aws-iam-authenticator for more details.

 Copy the file `terraform/terraform.tfvars.example` to `terraform/terraform.tfvars` and enter the CIDR of your local machine/network